markusfisch/bbdock/README.md

 or simply create a short configuration file (.bbdockrc) in your home directory.

-The syntax for a command-line-argument or a line in the configuration file is equal:
+The syntax for a command line argument or a line in the configuration file is equal:

 	IMAGEFILE:COMMAND[:WINDOWTITLE;[:IDLE]]